 About the author: Tricia Wellings

 Her passion for and knowledge of owning and running a nursery group and the issues within the sector that affect them is second to none.
-She continues to keep herself updated through regular meetings with PVI groups, Local Authorities, Ofsted Big Conversation and Conferences.
+She continues to keep herself updated through regular meetings with PVI groups, Local Authorities & Conferences.
+She also Chairs the West Midlands Ofsted Big Conversation.